Does this test have other names?

 Certain antibiotics, such as erythromycin, clarithromycin, ciprofloxacin, and norfloxacin

-Other drugs cause theophylline to leave your body more quickly, leading to lower test results.
-Smoking also has this affect on results.
+Other medicines cause theophylline to leave your body more quickly.
+This leads to

 How do I get ready for this test?